ocpi/ocpi/status_codes.md

 The transport layer ends after a message is correctly parsed into a (semantically unvalidated) JSON structure.
 When a message does not contain a valid JSON string, the HTTP error `400 - Bad request` is returned.

 If a request is syntactically valid JSON and addresses an existing resource, no HTTP error should be returned.
 Those requests are supposed to have reached the OCPI layer.
+As is customary for RESTful APIs: if the resource does NOT exist, the server should return a HTTP 404: Not Found.

 Requests that reach the OCPI layer should return an OCPI response message with a `status_code` field as defined below.